KimRass/warehouse/Database/SQL/SQL.md

 ```
 - If you want to order rows of siblings of the same parent, then use the `ORDER SIBLINGS BY` clause.
 - For each row returned by a hierarchical query, the `LEVEL` pseudocolumn returns 1 for a root row, 2 for a child of a root, and so on
+- The `CONNECT_BY_ISLEAF` pseudocolumn returns 1 if the current row is a leaf of the tree defined by the CONNECT BY condition, 0 otherwise.
 ```sql
 SELECT last_name "Employee", CONNECT_BY_ISCYCLE "Cycle",
 LEVEL, SYS_CONNECT_BY_PATH(last_name, '/') "Path"